biomassives/peacewater_website/_people/kellie-brewer.md

 In her hometown region of Machakos, Kenya,

 Production of Bags

+development of waste stream derived resource economy skills training groups

-Ongoing Collaborations with SCD Hub have been
+Ongoing Collaborations with SCD Hub have been pleasant

 ILO Training Program Grant Reciolient